 Markets and Specialty Shops

+Mercato Centrale (Via dell'Ariento) operates on two levels.
+The ground floor is the historic market—open Monday through Saturday, 7:00 AM to 2:00 PM.
+Butchers, fishmongers, produce sellers, and the tripe stands operate here.
 The upstairs food hall (open daily 9:00 AM to midnight) is tourist-oriented but not worthless.
 Individual stalls sell fresh pasta, wood-fired pizza, Chianti by the glass, and the inevitable overpriced truffle products.
 Come for the atmosphere, not the value.
+The ground floor is where you shop; the upper floor is where you snack.

-Practical Notes
+Practical Logistics

-Restaurant reservations are essential Friday through Sunday.
-Many trattorie close Sunday evening and all day Monday.
-The cover charge (pane e coperto, €1-3 per person) is legal and standard—it's not a tourist scam.
+Money: The cover charge (pane e coperto, €1–3 per person) is legal and standard—it is not a tourist scam.
 Tipping is not expected; service is included.
 Water comes still (naturale) or sparkling (frizzante); tap water is not served unless specifically requested.
+Many small trattorie do not accept cards.
+Carry cash.

-The best meals in Florence rarely happen in restaurants with English menus.
+The final word: The best meals in Florence rarely happen in restaurants with English menus.
 They happen in places where you're the only non-Italian, where the waiter doesn't smile, and where the food arrives without flourish because it's simply what the kitchen does every day.
 Look for handwritten menus, local wine by the carafe, and the absence of any website.
 Those places don't need to advertise.
 They've been full since the Medici ruled.

 By Sophie Brennan